Paul92/ADA_Project/index.md

 would be needed for a definite answer.

-Since this analysis is performed over a small dataset, its generalizatio is based on the assumption of uniform sampling of the dataset.
+Since this analysis is performed over a small dataset, its generalization is based on the assumption of uniform sampling of the dataset.
 However, at such low statement counts, it is very possible that the sampling introduced some bias.